 Choose Motion Snapshot mode to record brief movie vignettes with your photographs.
 Each time the shutter is released, the camera records a still image and about a second of movie footage.
-When the resulting "Motion Snapshot" is viewed on the camera, the movie will play back in slow motion over approximately 2.5 s, followed by the still image.
+When the resulting "Motion Snapshot" is viewed on the camera, the movie will play back in slow motion over approximately 2.5 s, followed by the still image; playback is accompanied by a background track about 10 s long.